UNITED STATES

 Expired | ||||||||||||

-Outstanding at September 30, 2023 | $ | |||||||||||
+Outstanding at September 30, 2024 | $ | |||||||||||

-Exercisable at September 30, 2023 | $ |
+Exercisable at September 30, 2024 | $ |

-NOTE 13 – RELATED PARTIES
+NOTE 11 – RELATED PARTIES

-CellerateRX Surgical Sublicense Agreement
+CellerateRX Sublicense Agreement

 The

-Company has an exclusive, world-wide sublicense to distribute CellerateRX Surgical and HYCOL products into the surgical and wound care
+Company had an exclusive, world-wide sublicense to distribute certain hydrolyzed collagen products, including CellerateRX Surgical into

-markets from an affiliate of The Catalyst Group, Inc. (“Catalyst”), CGI Cellerate RX, which, prior to the Applied Asset Purchase,
+the surgical and wound care markets from an affiliate of The Catalyst Group, Inc. (“Catalyst”), CGI Cellerate RX, which licensed

-of the Company’s sales during the nine months ended September 30, 2023 and 2022.
-In January 2021, the Company amended the term
+sales during the nine months ended September 30, 2024 and 2023.
+As amended in January 2021, the term of the Sublicense Agreement was

-of the Sublicense Agreement to extend the term to May 17, 2050, with automatic successive one-year renewals so long as annual net sales
+extended through May 2050, with automatic successive one-year renewals so long as annual net sales of the licensed products exceed $

 Product License Agreements